-"White papers" are widely used in the GIS world by tool developers to showcase new software and new features that have been added to existing software.
-While there's no single agreed-upon format for white papers, they generally weave in bits of science among bigger bits of marketing-speak.
-Companies also use white papers to highlight case study applications of their tools, for example, on the use of a network analysis tool to route cargo during a crisis situation.
-The focus on marketing that often appears in white papers does not render them useless, however, as white papers are frequently one of the best ways to quickly find out about new GIS technology and make a judgment before you pursue further contact with a particular company.
+"White papers" are widely used in the geospatial world by tool and service developers to showcase new systems and to highlight new features that have been added to existing software.
+While there's no single agreed-upon format for white papers, they frequently weave in bits of relevant science & technology advances among bigger bits of marketing copy.
+Companies also use white papers to highlight case study applications of their tools, for example, describing the use of a network analysis tool to route cargo during a crisis situation.
+The focus on marketing that often appears in white papers does not render them useless, however, as white papers are frequently one of the best ways to quickly find out about new spatial data science technology and make a judgment before you pursue further contact with a particular company.
 The impossible-to-kill Esri shapefile format owes much of its popularity to the fact that it is completely described in this 1998 white paper.
-The alternative to white papers usually involves seeing a demonstration in person or via the web.
+An alternative to white papers usually involves seeing a demonstration in person or via the web.
 It may be more practical to share a short write-up than to schedule a demo, and from the customer perspective, you may not want to engage with a sales team right away, either.

-For the purposes of designing a GIS system, it's important to be able to find white papers, critique them, and then make a decision regarding whether or not you will adopt a solution for your system.
+For the purposes of designing a GISystem, it's important to be able to find white papers, critique them, and then make a decision regarding whether or not you will adopt a solution for your system.

 Discovering White Papers

-This is by no means an exhaustive set - this is just to get you started, and I strongly encourage you to branch out into the specialty areas that you are familiar with in your work experience.
-For example, if you work on Utilities/FM GIS, then, by all means, go find white papers from the consulting groups that implement those types of GIS solutions.
+This is by no means an exhaustive set - this is just to get you started, and I strongly encourage you to branch out into the specialty areas that you are familiar with or interested in